cloudikeme/kubeflow_regression_decision_pipeline/data_ingestion/README.md

 # Step 1: Data Ingestion Step

-When you're just getting started with Python, the idea of working with data ingestion can seem daunting.
-But don't worry!
-We'll walk you through this simple Python script step-by-step.
 The code we're looking at ingests data from the popular *scikit-learn* library, processes it, and saves it as a JSON file.
 Let's break it down together.

+## Create data_ingestion.py

 ### **Table of Contents**